 Visiting the outback is a special experience and visiting Lightning Ridge is no different.
 In today’s video, we share a magical place – that not even all locals know about.

 Hot Springs on the Cooceran Fields

-Surrounded by bush, it’s a little oasis with piping hot water to wash the cares of the day away.
-A perfect place to watch the stars at night and dream about the opal that you are going to find!
+Surrounded by bush, it’s a little oasis with piping hot water to wash away the cares of the day.
+A perfect place to watch the stars at night and dream about the opal that you will find!

-On our trip out to the Ridge this weekend I took a friend from Argentina and played tour guide for the afternoon.
-We followed the Red Car Door tour which includes Amigo’s Castle.
+On our trip to the Ridge this weekend, I took a friend from Argentina and played tour guide for the afternoon.
+We followed the Red Car Door tour, which includes Amigo’s Castle.

-What an amazing structure this is!
+What a fantastic structure this is!
 Vittorio Stefanato – locally known as Amigo started building this in 1985.
-It is not finished and probably never will be.
+Unfortunately, it is not finished and probably never will be.
 Originally his house, he kept building on his opal claim and describes it as a work of art – his public face.
-In all the years we have only been able to drive past it but this weekend when we drove past it was OPEN.
+In all the years, we have only been able to drive past it, but this weekend when we went past, it was OPEN.
 What a joy, what a magnificent structure!
-Amigo embodies the eccentricity but also deep emotional connection with the land that is found so often in the people who choose to call Lightning Ridge home.
-Although it is built on a miners claim out on the opal fields and could be knocked down at anytime, it is a treasure that everyone would like to see preserved.
+Amigo embodies the eccentricity and a deep emotional connection with the land that is found so often in the people who choose to call Lightning Ridge home.
+Although it is built on a miner claim out on the opal fields and could be knocked down at any time, it is a treasure that everyone would like to see preserved.

-Not only is the Castle extraordinarily beautiful, Amigo has also voiced his personality through the quirky signs found all over the property.
-Below are a small selection.
+Not only is the Castle charming, but Amigo has also voiced his personality through the quirky signs found all over the property.
+Below is a small selection.

 For more insight, watch as he tells the story in his own words a few years ago for ABC NEWS.